A Learning-Augmented Overlay Network: Learning-Augmented

-\begin{proof} As the considered protocol is ideal, there exists a constant $c$ such that the generated network has a maximum degree lower than $O (\ln^c n)$ with probability greater than $1 - O(1/n)$.
+\begin{theorem} We consider any overlay algorithm that is not learning-augmented (\autoref{def:learning-augmented}).
+Then, there exists a demand matrix $W$ such that the considered algorithm has a cost of $\Omega(\log n / \log \log n) \cdot |W|$ in expectation while an optimal static \sln algorithm pays $|W|$, where $|W|$ is the total sum of the elements of $W$. \end{theorem} \begin{proof} As the considered algorithms has a logarithmic maximum degree with high probability, there exists a constant $c$ such that the generated network has a maximum degree lower than $O (\ln^c n)$ with probability greater than $1 - O(1/n)$.
 Let $u$ be a node.
 We first cover the case when the maximum degree is lower than $\ln^c n$, all the considered probabilities and expected values are therefore conditional.
 In this case, we consider the disk centered around $u$ with smallest radius such that it contains no less than half of the nodes.
 The maximum distance between $u$ and a node in that disk is no lower than $O(\log n / \log \log n)$ as the network has a polylogarithmic maximum degree --- this result can be easily obtained by upper bounding all the degrees by $O(\log^c n)$.
 There exists another node $v$ such that $v$ is at the border or outside of the disc with probability at least $1/2$.
 We consider the demand matrix that is zero everywhere except at the coefficient with row $u$ and column $v$.
-An optimal \sln protocol can clearly pay a cost of $1$, the considered randomized \sln therefore has an approximation ratio worse of $\omega(\log n / \log \log n)$ for that demand matrix.\\ Finally, we cover the cases where the maximum degree is higher than $\ln^c n$: That case only contributes with an additive constant to the distance between $u$ and $v$ as a distance is lower than $n$.
+An optimal \sln algorithm can clearly pay a cost of $1$, the considered \sln therefore has an approximation ratio worse of $\omega(\log n / \log \log n)$ for that demand matrix.\\ Finally, we cover the cases where the maximum degree is higher than $\ln^c n$: That case only contributes with an additive constant to the distance between $u$ and $v$ as a distance is lower than $n$.
 We considered all the cases and the claim follows. \end{proof}